 The left tube board takes the mix busses through the 1K MIX GAIN pots, then a 7:1 step-up transformer.
 The left signal is amplified by a 25db tube voltage amp/line driver and the right signal is sent to the right tube board.
-The voltage amp is a paralleled (for low noise) GE12AT7WA (old units S/N 040 and below used 12AX7, you can direct replace the 12AX7 in older units with a GE12AT7WA, but you can not use 12AX7 on newer units) direct coupled into a White Follower line driver which uses a 6414.
+The voltage amp is a paralleled (for low noise) 12AT7wa direct coupled into a White Follower line driver which uses a 6044.
 It is AC coupled with a 30 uF audiophile grade Multi-cap into the 1/4" Unbalanced Mix Output and a Manley 9811 transformer for the Balanced XLR Mix Output.
 A tertiary winding on the 9811 is used for negative feedback through a trim pot for gain adjustment (located near the top of the board between the tubes).
-This circuit is virtually identical to the tube stages used in the Massive Passive and produces +37 dBu levels!
+This circuit is virtually identical to the tube stages used in the Massive Passive and produces +37 dBu levels !
 This stage is quite similar to a Mic Pre with moderate gains.